 - THREAT person or group of people, an object or an activity with the potential to cause harm.
-The threats may vary across customers, countries, geographic areas, products/services and delivery channels - VULNERABILITY that which can be exploited by the threat or that may support or facilitate its activities, such as size and volume of the business and client base profile. - CONSEQUENCE the impact or harm that ML or TF may cause, such as the impact on reputation and imposition of regulatory sanctions.
+The threats may vary across customers, countries, geographic areas, products/services and delivery channels. - VULNERABILITY that which can be exploited by the threat or that may support or facilitate its activities, such as size and volume of the business and client base profile. - CONSEQUENCE the impact or harm that ML or TF may cause, such as the impact on reputation and imposition of regulatory sanctions.

-1.8.2 What is mitigation?
+1.7.2 What is mitigation?

 Financial institutions must then take appropriate steps to mitigate any risks that have been identified.
-This will involve determining the necessary controls or procedures that need to be in place in relation to a particular part of the business in order to reduce the risk identified.
+This will involve determining the necessary controls or procedures that needs to be implemented in relation to a particular part of the business in order to reduce the risk identified.
 The documented risk assessments that are required to be undertaken by Section 17 of the FIAMLA will assist the business to develop a risk based approach.

 Systems and controls may not always prevent and detect all ML/TF.
 A risk-based approach will, however, serve to balance the cost burden placed on financial institutions and their customers, with a realistic assessment of the threat of a business being used in connection with ML/TF.
-It focuses effort where it is needed and has most impact.

-1.9.
+1.8.
 Assessing Compliance with a Risk Based Approach